pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 #  - mysql: store into a remote MySQL-compatible database
 driver = "file"
 # The data source name (DSN) indicating the location of the checkpoint storage.
 # For the "file" driver, the DSN is a path.
-If the path is not specified, Lightning would
+If the path is not specified, TiDB Lightning would
 # default to "/tmp/CHECKPOINT_SCHEMA.pb".
 # For the "mysql" driver, the DSN is a URL in the form of "USER:PASS@tcp(HOST:PORT)/".
 # If the URL is not specified, the TiDB server from the [tidb] section is used to